rabbitmq/rabbitmq-website/docs/oauth2-examples-auth0.md

 * Have an [Auth0](https://auth0.com/) account
 * Docker
-* A local clone of a [GitHub repository](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial) that contains all the configuration files and scripts used on this example
+* A local clone of a [GitHub repository](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/next) for branch `next` that contains all the configuration files and scripts used on this example.

 ## Create RabbitMQ API